How to Master the Inbox Zero Method

 3. Delegate when possible

 Using the prioritization method above, try to delegate your "could respond" emails to an assistant or someone in the team that can speak on your behalf.
-Learning how to delegate is one of the biggest timesavers busy people should employ.

 4. Limit or eliminate your newsletter subscriptions